tajmuhammed123/tajmuhammed123/README.md

 - 👋 Hi, I’m @tajmuhammed123
 - 👀 I’m interested in coding,hacking
-- 🌱 I’m currently learning java,python,c programming
+- 🌱 I’m currently learning c programming, Javascript, React JS, Node JS, Mongodb, Express JS and python.
 - 💞️ I’m looking to collaborate on IT companies
 - 📫 How to reach me tajmuhammed123 on github